donmccurdy/glTF-Transform-View/README.md

 > **NOTICE:** three.js can load glTF 2.0 files with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader)
 > and export them with [THREE.GLTFExporter](https://threejs.org/docs/index.html#examples/en/loaders/GLTFExporter),
-> the GLTFExporter step is lossy and slow.
-In comparison, the fast edit/refresh loop provided by
+> but the GLTFExporter step is lossy and expensive.
+In comparison, the edit/refresh loop provided by
->  `@gltf-transform/view` requires some additional memory overhead, and so this project is not
+> `@gltf-transform/view` is very fast but requires some additional memory overhead when loading,
-> meant to replace THREE.GLTFLoader for one-time resource loading.
+> and so this project is not meant to replace THREE.GLTFLoader for one-time resource loading.

 ## Quickstart